bayonlelukmansalami/recipe_site_traffic/README.md

 # recipe_site_traffic
-They want us to predict which recipes will be popular 80% of the time and minimize the chance of showing unpopular recipes.
+We want to predict which recipes will be popular 80% of the time and minimize the chance of showing unpopular recipes.

 ### [You can access the WebApp](https://bayonlelukmansalami-recipe-site-t-recipe-traffic-predict-d84o98.streamlit.app/)
 ## About Tasty Bytes